roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Kelly cleared her throat to speak.
 "Slaves must always obey master and try harder to please master's every whim."
 There was a look of sympathy in her eyes but her face remained passive.
 It didn't look as though she needed to wear shackles as she wasn't likely to disobey or fight back.
 They seemed more for effect, to intimidate Brandi.

  Thomas shook a cover from what looked like a stool.
 There was an evil looking black phallus sticking up from the seat and Brandi gasped.
 It was big with a small extension designed to rub the clitoris.
-Report_Story #3